Plastic Pollution

 Plastics Reduction Partner: Certify Your Campus

-The National Wildlife Federation and the Campus Race to Zero Waste Program are excited to announce a new certification program for colleges and universities taking action to reduce the purchase and use of plastics on campus.
+The Plastics Reduction Partner is a certification program for colleges and universities taking action to reduce the purchase and use of plastics on campus.

 Learn More